zakkhoyt/lg-tv-control-macos/swift/SWIFT_PORT_PLAN.md

+# TODO: zakkhoyt AI - This document outlines plans to create a Swift package with a couple of targets (no Xcode required)

 ## Swift Port Plan: LGTVController / LGTVWebOSController

-This plan is for a remote coding agent to create a Swift/Xcode port of klattimer/LGWebOSRemote, focused on a macOS command‑line tool that speaks to an LG C1 TV over WebSockets (wss) and mimics the existing `lgtv` Python CLI.
+This plan is for a remote coding agent to create a Swift port of klattimer/LGWebOSRemote, focused on a macOS command‑line tool that speaks to an LG C1 TV over WebSockets (wss) and mimics the existing `lgtv` Python CLI.

 Repository: `cmer/lg-tv-control-macos` (branch: `zakk/2024`)
 Working dir: `swift/`